 A THEMATIC APPROACH TO BICENTENNIAL EVENTS

-The overall theme
+The overall theme --

-Life.
-Liberty and the Pursuit of Happiness.
+Life, Liberty and the Pursuit of Happiness.

 The great language of the Declaration of Independence, with its memorable words and phrases, offers themes for the President's remarks at the significant events marking this celebration.

-There is a need for all Americans to reexamine this great document and the use of key words as topics in the Presidential addresses will assist in this reexamination.
+There is a need for all Americans to reexamine the meaning of this great document.
+The use of key phrases as topics in the Presidential addresses will assist in this reexamination.

 Examples as to how this might be used are set out below:

 1. "When in the course of human events"

-(Air and Space Musuem)
+(Air and Space Museum)

 This theme will trace the progress made by the American people and the meaning of the Declaration not only to Americans but to mankind.
 Emphasize freedom for exploration and enlightenment and the legacy of freedom described in this document both to the world of knowledge and the world of political affairs.

 2. "Governments are instituted among men"

 (Ceremony at the National Archives)

 This theme will emphasize the necessity of government to social order and stability.
 It will stress the three co-equal branches of government to safeguard individual liberties where the governmental powers are drawn from the people.

 3. "We mutually pledge to each other"

 (Honor America Day)

 This theme emphasizes the interdependence of all our people, and our common bond to one another for the security of our nation, and the fulfillment of national purpose.

-4. "Protection of devine province"
+4. "Protection of divine Providence"

-(Valley Forge National Park)
+(Valley Forge National Day)

 The relationship of spiritual values to national will, emphasizing the higher purposes of our lives individually and nationally.

 5. "We hold these truths to be self-evident"

 (Philadelphia -- Independence Hall)

-The relationship of the Declaration as meaning not only to America, but to mankind.
-With the contending meaning of this document to the political affairs of succeeding generation in other countries of the world.
+The relationship of the Declaration as having meaning not only to Americans, but to mankind.
+With the continuing meaning of this document to the political affairs for succeeding generations including other countries of the world.

 6. "Pursuit of happiness"

 (Monticello, Virginia address)

 The realization of the American dream, the growth of the American economic and industrial empire.
 The individual's right to attain.
 The freedom of opportunity to include education, economic security, home ownership and to achieve a more meaningful life for himself and succeeding generations.

-June 1976

-DRAFT
+CLOSE HOLD

-MEMORANDUM TO:
+MEMORANDUM FOR:

-FROM:

-JIM CANNON SUBJECT:

-Bicentennial Themes
+COUNSELLOR MARSH MR. CANNON MR. CHENEY MR. NESSEN

 ROBERT T. HARTMANN

-Here are my comments: